finos/FDC3/docs/api/ref/DesktopAgent.md

 ```
 Adds a listener for incoming context broadcasts from the Desktop Agent.
 If the consumer is only interested in a context of a particular type, they can specify that type.
 If the consumer is able to receive context of any type or will inspect types received, then they can pass `null` as the `contextType` parameter to receive all context types.

-Context broadcasts are only received from apps that are joined to the same channel as the listening application, hence, if the application is not currently joined to a channel no broadcasts will be received.
+Context broadcasts are only received from apps that are joined to the same User Channel as the listening application, hence, if the application is not currently joined to a User Channel no broadcasts will be received.
 If this function is called after the app has already joined a channel and the channel already contains context that would be passed to the context listener, then it will be called immediately with that context.

 #### Examples
 ```js